Travel Information Tuscany

 Charging stations

 Italy has greatly expanded its charging station network in recent years.
-Along freeways and in towns and cities you will always find a charging station.
+Along motorways and in villages and towns, you can always find a charging station.
 Still, it is good to check your route in advance.
 Charging points along the way can be found on this route planner: https://abetterrouteplanner.com/ of chargemap.com

-Please note that it is mandatory to have a warning triangle and a safety vest in the car in Italy.
+Please note that in Italy it is mandatory to carry a warning triangle and safety vest depending on the number of passengers in the car.

 Weather in Tuscany